Home Product Download News Faq Forums About

 Can I edit an agent's trading rule?

 It is not possible to directly edit an agent's trading rule.
-It is however possible to influence the creation of trading rules through genetic programming by specifying what functions are to be included/excluded and by changing size and depth limitations of the trading rules.
-To do this, go to the "Genomes" tab of the "New/Edit Model" dialog.
+It is however possible to influence the creation of trading rules through genetic programming by specifying what functions ("genes") are to be included/excluded and by changing size and depth limitations of the trading rules.
+To do this, go to the "Genomes" tab of the "Model Configuration" dialog.

-Can I provide agents with my own trading algorithms or systems through an API or scripting language?
+Can I use my own trading algorithms through an API or scripting language?

 This is not possible.
 If agents would be able to use trading logic written in an external (unknown) language, genetic operators such as crossover and mutation could not be applied anymore.
 Also the control and calculation of genome statistics would become problematic.